hageyahhoo/Agile2020/Agile2020.md

 ### CHALLENGES
 After clarifying responsibilities and activities of SET, getting decision makers' supports and colleagues' interests, I started actions as SET.
 Additionally, LINE hired new employees and formed a team of SET.
 I thought we could proceed our activities more quickly and widely.
 However, we faced with new obstacles.

+At first, we implemented a failure detection system for `public APIs`, however, it was not accepted by the product development team.
+We implemented test scripts for APIs, called them via CI servers periodically, and notified errors and failures to the product development team quickly.
+We utilized Test Automation and CI as a failure detection system.
+We used the common technologies like JUnit, Spring Boot, Jenkins, and so on for the product development team.
+Although, test scripts written in JUnit were hard to read, implement, and maintain for the product development team members.

 ⭐️
-At first, we implemented a failure detection system for `public APIs`, however, it was not accepted by the product development team.
-⭐️具体的にやったことを詳しく書こう
-    - Build quality inが出来ていない
-    - Hard to test Microservices!
-    - There are little knowledge/patterns for testing Microservices.
-- 資料などは提示していたが、いまいち実践にたどり着かない
-- 仮にテストを実装できても、自力でプロセス改善できるようにしなければダメ
+Additionally, we couldn't make this system as a habit for the product development team.
+We often shew how to find and solve problems to the product development team.
+However, they thought us SETs as the

 Other obstacle was that performance problems at `Sticker Shop` emerged.
 There was a tool for performance testing but it was insufficient for this emerges issues.